Iconic Soap Opera Characters

 There are the soap opera characters fans can remember for gracing daytime screens for a short period of time.
 Then there are some memorable characters that stay for years and are then written off canvas.
 Lastly, there are the characters that last the long haul and become legends.
-Below are 15 of the most iconic soap opera characters ever.
+Below are 15 iconic soap opera characters.

 15. Rachel Cory – Another World